-Sempra Energy's fourth annual corporate responsibility report is available online at: http://www.sempra.com/cr/19.html.
+Sempra Energy's corporate responsibility report is available online at responsibility.sempra.com.

-Sempra Energy, based in San Diego, is a Fortune 500 energy services holding company with 2011 revenues of $10 billion.
-The Sempra Energy companies' 17,500 employees serve more than 31 million consumers worldwide.
+Sempra Energy (NYSE: SRE), based in San Diego, is a Fortune 500 energy services holding company with 2015 revenues of more than $10 billion.
+The Sempra Energy companies' 17,000 employees serve more than 32 million consumers worldwide.

-Sempra International, LLC, and Sempra U.S. Gas & Power, LLC, are not the same companies as San Diego Gas & Electric (SDG&E) or Southern California Gas Company (SoCalGas) and Sempra International, LLC and Sempra U.S. Gas & Power, LLC are not regulated by the California Public Utilities Commission.
+Sempra International, LLC, Sempra U.S. Gas & Power, LLC, and Sempra Partners, LP, are not the same companies as the California utilities, San Diego Gas & Electric (SDG&E) or Southern California Gas Company (SoCalGas), and Sempra International, LLC, Sempra U.S. Gas & Power, LLC, and Sempra Partners, LP, are not regulated by the California Public Utilities Commission.
 Sempra International's underlying entities include Sempra Mexico and Sempra South American Utilities.
 Sempra U.S. Gas & Power's underlying entities include Sempra Renewables and Sempra Natural Gas.